Beastly (film): Plot

 The surviving drug dealer lands in jail.
-Kyle and Lindy visit Lindy's hospitalized father.
-He gives her the letter but regrets it when she tells him she considers him a good friend.
+Kyle and Lindy visit Lindy's hospitalized father, who overdosed.
+Kyle gives her the letter but regrets it when she tells him she considers him a good friend.
 Lindy calls him after reading the letter, but a heartbroken Kyle does not answer the phone.
 Persuaded by Will and Zola, Kyle goes to meet Lindy one last time before she leaves on a school trip to Machu Picchu.
 Kyle tells her to go, but as she leaves, Lindy tells him that she loves him, breaking the curse.
 Kyle's former self is restored but Lindy does not recognize him and tries to call Hunter but Kyle's phone rings instead.
 When Lindy realizes what happened, the two share a passionate kiss on the side of the street.

 After the curse is lifted, Will wakes up with the ability to see and Zola receives the green cards.
-Kendra approaches Rob Kingson's office as a new intern, implying that she will test Rob like she did Kyle.
+An intern (implied to be Kendra) approaches Rob Kingson's office.

 An alternate ending was filmed where Lindy gets kidnapped by the drug dealer, and Kyle gets shot while in the process of saving her.
 As he lies injured in her arms, she confesses her love to him, breaking the curse in a fashion more closely based on the book and the original Beauty and the Beast story.
-This ending was not used in the official release, but it was used in the official video game for the Wii.
+This ending was not used in the official release.